Pride = People

 Meredith Thompson joined Charlotte Pride in April 2022.
 A longtime Charlottean, Meredith owns Canine Café, a pet retail and treat manufacturing business in South End, along with her wife.
 After graduating from Davidson College with a B.A. in English, Meredith enjoyed a career in public relations and marketing, working for Crown Communications, a small, woman-owned firm in Uptown, prior to embarking on a chapter of entrepreneurship and business ownership.
 Meredith brings years of business creation and development, relationship-building, volunteer coordinating, and event planning experience.
 Her history of volunteerism includes work for local organizations that serve marginalized communities, such as Supportive Housing Communities, Roof Above, and Nations Ford Elementary.
 Having served on the governing body of her church, Meredith brings an interest in interfaith organizing, along with a passion for inclusion, uplift, and equity to her work.
 In her free time, Meredith enjoys cooking vegan meals with her wife, hiking with her rescue dogs, kayaking, and paddle boarding.

 Liz Schob’s passion for education and love for community have always been at the center of everything she does.
 She started her teaching career in South Korea and, later, with DoDEA (Department of Defense Education Activity) schools on Fort Bragg.
 She continued her focus in education while earning her Master of Science in Public Health from the University of North Carolina at Charlotte and, then, as a community health educator for the local affiliate of a national nonprofit.
 It is during this time, that Liz began to focus heavily on promoting sexual and reproductive health for the LGBTQ+ community.
 During the pandemic, she also became involved with the community food pantry sponsored by Hearts United for Good and Wedgewood Community Church.
 Becoming even more deeply rooted in the LGBTQ+ community and serving the Charlotte community in whatever way possible, further inspired Liz to found Affirming Connections, an LGBTQ+ health education consulting company, along with her business partner.
+She is also a former Board Member of the Carolinas LGBT+ Chamber of Commerce.
 Liz joined the Charlotte Pride staff in December 2022.